 Looming at 984 metres high, the Monts-Valin National Park dominates the landscape in Saguenay-Lac-Saint-Jean.
 We hike the Sommets trail and see the massifs covered in taiga and shrubs.
 Enjoy the spectacular view of the Saguenay fjord.
 Another possible hike is the Pic Dubuc trail, climbing to the highest points of the park.
 We return to the chalets in the afternoon.
 B, L, D

 140 km, 2h drive

 This morning we head back down the Mont-Valin massifs as we hit the road towards Tadoussac.
 We stop along the way to visit Saint-Rose-du-Nord, considered to be one of the Québec’s most beautiful villages.
-Option to visit a shelter for injured birds of prey like snow owls and eagles.
 Hike the Saguenay Fjords to Baie-Saint-Marguerite.
 Possibility for beluga sightings so keep a lookout!
 We arrive in Tadoussac in the afternoon and visit this ancient trading post, a small village flanked by mountains, the Fjord, and the Saint Lawrence River.
-Option to hike from Tadoussac to the Fjord’s mouth.
-At the end of the day we check into our multi-share chalets near Tadoussac.
+Option to hike from Tadoussac to the Fjord’s mouth and the beautiful sand dunes.
+At the end of the day we check into our comfortable condos in Sacré-Coeur and visit the adjacent farm.
 B, L, D

 Downtown standard hotel ** or ***